Semiperimeter: Properties

 The three splitters concur at the Nagel point of the triangle.

 A cleaver of a triangle is a line segment that bisects the perimeter of the triangle and has one endpoint at the midpoint of one of the three sides.
 So any cleaver, like any splitter, divides the triangle into two paths each of whose length equals the semiperimeter.
 The three cleavers concur at the center of the Spieker circle, which is the incircle of the medial triangle; the Spieker center is the center of mass of all the points on the triangle's edges.

 A line through the triangle's incenter bisects the perimeter if and only if it also bisects the area.

 A triangle's semiperimeter equals the perimeter of its medial triangle.

 By the triangle inequality, the longest side length of a triangle is less than the semiperimeter.

-Formulas invoking the semiperimeter
+Formulas involving the semiperimeter

 For triangles

 The area A of any triangle is the product of its inradius (the radius of its inscribed circle) and its semiperimeter:

 The area of a triangle can also be calculated from its semiperimeter and side lengths a, b, c using Heron's formula:

 The circumradius R of a triangle can also be calculated from the semiperimeter and side lengths:

 This formula can be derived from the law of sines.